harvic3/nodetskeleton/README.md

 ## Using with KoaJs 🦋

-The easy way is to switch to the `with-koa branch` in this repository, but if you want the more elaborate one follow these steps:
+The easy way is go to `repo for KoaJs` in this <a href="https://github.com/harvic3/nodetskeleton-koa" target="_blank" >Link</a>, but if you want the more elaborate one follow these steps:

 > Delete `dependencies` and `devDependencies` for `ExpressJs` from `package.json` file.